-COMMUNICATION

-SURVEY OF MASS COMMUNICATION

-Considers entire field of contemporary American mass communication.
-Presents and explains functions of agencies through which news, views and entertainment reach the general public

-EFFECTIVE ORAL COMMUNICATION

-Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
-Cannot be used as credit toward a major in commu-

-SURVEY OF COMMUNICATION THEORY

-Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system.

-CAREERS IN COMMUNICATION

-1 credit (credit/noncredit)

-A survey of career opportunities in the communication field.
-Outside speakers, field trips.

-NEWS WRITING 201

-Prerequisite: ability to type.
-Writing of news stories; applying theory through discussions, illustrative material; actual writing for publication.

-FEATURE WRITING

-Prerequisite: 7600:201.
-Short newspaper and magazine articles, preparation of articles for publication, human interest situations, extensive writing with class discussion.

-LISTENING

-Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques.

-A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study).

-NONVERBAL COMMUNICATION

-Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings.

-INTERPERSONAL COMMUNICATION
+COMMUNICATION 7600:

-Theory and practice in interpersonal communication concepts and principles.
-Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication.

-ARGUMENTATION 245

-The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
-Includes study and practice of evidence, reasoning, case construction, refutation and rebuttal.
+- 102 SURVEY OF MASS COMMUNICATION 3 credits Considers entire field of contemporary American mass communication.
+Presents and explains functions of agencies through which news, views and entertainment reach the general public. - 106 EFFECTIVE ORAL COMMUNICATION 3 credits Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
+Cannot be used as credit toward a major in communication. - 115 SURVEY OF COMMUNICATION THEORY Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system. - 200 CAREERS IN COMMUNICATION 1 credit (credit/noncredit) A survey of career opportunities in the communication field.
+Outside speakers, field trips. - 201 NEWS WRITING Prerequisite: ability to type.
+Writing of news stories; applying theory through discussions, illustrative material; actual writing for publication. - 206 FEATURE WRITING Prerequisite: 7600:201.
+Short newspaper and magazine articles, preparation of articles for publication, human interest situations, extensive writing with class discussion. - 225 LISTENING Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques. - 226 INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study). - 227 NONVERBAL COMMUNICATION 3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings. - 235 INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
+Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication. - 245 ARGUMENTATION 3 credits The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
+Includes study and practice of evidence, reasoning, case construction, refutation and rebutal.